-- Labour and supply shortages prove more enduring and disruptive and depress economic activity. - Mutations of the virus render current vaccines ineffective, and tweaked vaccines to combat these mutations are delayed, resulting in further national lockdowns or severe regional restrictions. - The Monetary Policy Committee acts too quickly, or too far, over the next three years to raise Bank Rate and causes UK economic growth, and increases in inflation, to be weaker than we currently anticipate. - The Monetary Policy Committee tightens monetary policy too late to ward off building inflationary pressures. - The Government acts too quickly to cut expenditure to balance the national budget. - UK / EU trade arrangements if there was a major impact on trade flows and financial services due to complications or lack of co-operation in sorting out significant remaining issues. - German general election in September 2021.
-Germany faces months of uncertainty while a new coalition government is cobbled together after the indecisive result of the election.
-Once that coalition is formed, Angela Merkel's tenure as Chancellor will end and will leave a hole in overall EU leadership. - Longer term US treasury yields rise strongly and pull gilt yields up higher than forecast. - Major stock markets e.g., in the US, become increasingly judged as being over-valued and susceptible to major price corrections.
+- Labour and supply shortages prove more enduring and disruptive and depress economic activity. - Mutations of the virus render current vaccines ineffective, and tweaked vaccines to combat these mutations are delayed, resulting in further national lockdowns or severe regional restrictions. - The Monetary Policy Committee acts too quickly, or too far, over the next three years to raise Bank Rate and causes UK economic growth, and increases in inflation, to be weaker than we currently anticipate. - The Monetary Policy Committee tightens monetary policy too late to ward off building inflationary pressures. - The Government acts too quickly to cut expenditure to balance the national budget. - UK / EU trade arrangements if there was a major impact on trade flows and financial services due to complications or lack of co-operation in sorting out significant remaining issues. - Longer term US treasury yields rise strongly and pull gilt yields up higher than forecast. - Major stock markets e.g., in the US, become increasingly judged as being over-valued and susceptible to major price corrections.
 Central banks become increasingly exposed to the "moral hazard" risks of having to buy shares and corporate bonds to reduce the impact of major financial market selloffs on the general economy. - Geopolitical risks, for example in Iran, North Korea, but also in Europe and Middle Eastern countries; on-going global power influence struggles between Russia/China/US.
 These could lead to increasing safe-haven flows.